NIS2 transport industry guidelines

 - Have at least 50 employees or an annual turnover of more than €10 million.

-- Forming an indispensable link in the transport chain.
+- Form an indispensable link in the transport chain.

 - Influencing public or economic systems in the event of disruptions, such as station management or traffic control.